11 Must-Have Campervan Accessories for Stress Free Adventures

 Useful to take on any campervan adventure.

-Some sites, particularly Passion sites in France, don’t provide loos in which case a Porta potti is a must.
+Some sites, particularly State parks, don’t provide restrooms in which case a Porta potti is a must.

 They are self-contained camping toilets that have their own mini water reservoir for flushing and a container for the waste.